 Take this opportunity to optimize your tax bracket!

-Our second and third book from ChooseFI publishing is now available for preorder!
-Rob built this interactive workbook centered around pulling out the student’s passions.
+Our second and third book from ChooseFI publishing is now available!
+Rob built this interactive workbook centered around pulling out a student’s passions.

 You can check out The Simple Startup here.